How to Assign a Trademark to Your Company: A Complete Guide

 - Trademark details: Registration number, class, and description of the trademark.

-- Assignor and Assignee Information: Names and addresses of the current trademark owners and the company.
+- Assignor and Assignee Information: Names and addresses of the current trademark owners (A and R) and the company (I).

 - Effective Date of Transfer: The date when the trademark rights will be officially transferred.